-It was then when I decided to build guitars as a profession.
+It was then that I decided to try to build guitars as a profession.
 To get the training needed, I spent the next two years building several acoustic and electric guitars in a small shop.
 Because I owned few tools and no stationary power tools back then, most of what I did, I made by hand. which taught me a lot about handling hand Tools and how to maintain them.

 I felt I needed more insight into guitars building and so I worked from August 1998 to December 1999 for Larrivee Guitars in Vancouver, Canada.
 A couple of months before I started they had expanded and moved into much bigger facilities so they needed more staff.
 I worked in a lot of different departments, mainly in buffing and finish sanding.

 With the turn of the millenium I felt it was time to start my own business.
 In Winterthur Seen I opened my first shop.
 It was in a building where a lot of small businesses were located.
 During coffee breaks I learned a lot from the cabinet makers and carpenters who also let me use their machines and tools.
 Soon, I had the first repair jobs which still are my main business.

 In 2006 my wife and me bought a house and in the following year I moved into the basement of the annex we had built.
-I feel grateful to have 35 square meters, central heating and daylight to work in, which I sometimes had to do without in other places I worked.
+I feel grateful to have 35 square meters, central heating and daylight to work in, which I sometimes had to do without in other places I had my workshop set up.
 It’s a wonderful place which is ideal to build and work on fine instruments.

 Soon after I started out I was given repair jobs.
 At first I didn’t like them to much but after a while I realized that they are sometimes more challenging as building new guitars.
 It also gave me an insight on how guitars work and what technical flaws they sometimes have.
 This affected how I build my instruments.